Sensor technologies and measuring principles

 Photoionization Detector (PID)

-In a photoionisation detector (PID), air is absorbed and exposed to ultraviolet light in the sensor.
-The photons in the UV light cause certain molecules to decompose into positively charged ions and electrons.
-A measurable current flow is created between the electrodes in the measuring chamber, which the detector then converts into a measured value proportional to the gas concentration.
-Target gases of photoionisation are volatile organic compounds (VOCs) such as solvents and petrol, diesel, heating oil or paraffin vapors.
-They can be dangerous even in very low concentrations.
-Photoinonisation detectors can monitor over 300 of these substances in groups or individually - many even in concentrations of below 1 ppm.
+In a photoionization detector (PID), air is absorbed and exposed to ultraviolet light in the sensor.
+The UV light's photons cause certain molecules to decompose into positively charged ions and electrons.
+A current flow is thus created between the electrodes in the measuring chamber, which the detector then measures and converts into a value proportional to the gas concentration.
+Target gases of photoionization are volatile organic compounds (VOCs) such as solvents and petrol, diesel, heating oil or paraffin vapors.
+These can be dangerous even in very low concentrations.
+Photoinonization detectors can monitor over 300 of these substances in groups or individually - many even in concentrations of less than 1 ppm.

 • Volatile organic compounds